 List of item counters with Sino-Korean numbers

 The counters in the previous section use the numbers from the Korean number system.
 The counters below use the Sino-Korean number system instead.
-Below are some counting words, as well as some examples using Korean numbers with the counting words.
+Below are some counting words, as well as some examples of counting items using Korean numbers with the counting words.

 일 (il) → a counter for days